JJConsulting/JJMasterData/doc/Documentation/articles/getting_started.md

 ## 2. Add a SQL Server ConnectionString to your configuration file
 In your configuration file (normally appsettings.json), add a SQL Server connection string.

+You can replace the appsettings.json url from [here](https://github.com/JJConsulting/JJMasterData/blob/main/jjmasterdata.json) and have autocomplete features in your IDE.

 ```json
 {
   "AllowedHosts": "*",